<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass

-If the gelcoat is done correctly, you’ll never need to refinish it.
+If the gelcoat is applied correctly, and well-maintained once installed in your backyard, you’ll never need to refinish it.

-The layers of fiberglass in the pool shell provide it with a lot of flex strength.
+The layers of materials in a fiberglass pool shell provide it with a lot of strength and flexibility.
+(Learn more about how fiberglass pools are made here.)

 Vinyl Liner

-Vinyl liners for inground pools are usually 20, 27, 28, or 30 mils thickless than a millimeter.
-Dog claws or a broken branch can tear that pretty easily.
+Vinyl liners for inground pools are usually 20 - 30 mils thickless than a millimeter.
+Dog claws or a broken branch from a nearby tree can tear that pretty easily.

 1. Hire an exterminator to treat the ground when building a new pool.